elastic/site-search-python/README.md

 ## Getting started 🐣

-You can install the latest version of the Swiftype client using `pip`:
+You can install the latest version of the Elastic Site Search client using `pip`:

   ```bash
   pip install elastic-site-search